d-wasserman/study-line-editor/README.md

 * Feature Line Whiskers - create a new feature class that perpendicular lines generated based on the sampled headings of the input polylines.

+* Feature Line Corridor Assembly - will add corridor ids to an output line network for all lines that are parallel within a tolerance and spatially connected/contiguous.

 In depth descriptions, are provided below.

 # Feature Line Split